For daily wit & wisdom, sign up for the Almanac newsletter.

 Improving soil fertility: Some crops, like beans, peas, and other legumes, help to make nitrogen more available in the soil.
 Similarly, plants with long taproots, like burdock, bring up nutrients from deep in the soil, enriching the topsoil to the benefit of shallow-rooted plants.

-Weed suppression: Planting sprawling crops like potatoes with tall, upright plants minimizes open areas, where weeds typically take hold.
+Weed suppression: Planting sprawling crops like potatoes with tall, upright plants minimizes open areas where weeds typically take hold.

 Evidence-Based Companion Planting Philosophy

-Until recently, a lot of companion planting was based on little more than hearsay, but there’s an increasing body of scientifically grounded research that actually proves that growing specific plants together can reduce pests, boost growth, and even help wildlife.
+Until recently, a lot of companion planting was based on little more than hearsay, but there’s an increasing body of scientifically grounded research that proves that growing specific plants together can reduce pests, boost growth, and even help wildlife.
 We’ve collected it all and updated our companion planting chart below!
 Some background:

 There are misconceptions about companion planting on the internet, which we found concerning.
-Many examples of companion planting were based folklore or hearsay.
+Many examples of companion planting were based on folklore or hearsay.
 While observations in our own garden can be valuable, we decided that our reference guide should only highlight companion plant pairings backed up by scientific evidence and tried-and-true practices.

 Examples of the Best Companion Plants